|

 the Bell Tower is the Langemarck

-Halle, dedicated to the memory of German student soldiers who were killed
+Halle, dedicated to the mythic cult of German student soldiers who were killed

 during the battle of Langemarck